Series LLC in Nevada (What Is It & How to Get One?)

 6. Open Business Bank Accounts

-Each individual series should have its own business bank account.
-This will help to keep track of the finances and assets associated with that particular series.
-It will also maintain a more simple record-keeping and accounting system.
+Each series should have its own business bank account.
+This keeps finances and assets associated with that series organized and maintains a simpler record-keeping and accounting system.

 You should never use the bank account of one LLC to cover the expenses of other divisions because you will no longer be able to protect assets and liabilities associated with those other series.